 Installed the drawer liners and now I cannot wait to fill it.
 It’s quite new so I’m not sure how I want to lay it out just yet.
 I’m sure that will be a future project.
 For the time being, I’m going to pack whatever fits, and this way I can clear up some room in the shop.

 For added security, the workbench comes with a lock system.
 The locking system uses one lock cam, which locks all drawers at one time.

 The two bottom drawers have two sets of drawers slides for heavier items.

 - I like that the handle is removable.

 - I would have liked all 4 wheels to swivel.

 - Wish the power cord came out the back instead of the side.

-From top to bottom it’s a great workbench.
-I like the laminated wood top I think it’s a good contrast.
+From top to bottom, it’s a great workbench.
+I like the laminated wood top and think it’s a good contrast.
 Nine drawers is a lot of space to store things.
-It’s a great design, I like that the drawers slides are all ball bearing.
-Only one of my drawers had a bit of tension on it while I pulled it out all the way, not a big deal these are defiantly worth checking out; in fact, I may end up getting another one.
-If you want to treat yourself or someone to a nice gift this is it 😀!
+It’s a great design, I like that the drawer slides are all ball bearing.
+Only one of my drawers had a bit of tension on it while I pulled it out all the way, but not a big deal these are definitely worth checking out.
+In fact, I may end up getting another one.
+If you want to treat yourself or someone to a nice gift this is it ?!
 These are available at Home Depot “Click Here” to find out more.

 We acknowledge that The Home Depot is partnering with us to participate in the ProSpective 2018 Campaign.
 As a part of the Program, we are receiving compensation in the form of products and services, for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are our own words.
 Our post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.